What is Drugwatch’s Mission?

 How Is Drugwatch Funded?

-What Is The Peterson Firm?
+What Is The Wilson and Peterson, LLP

-The Peterson Firm is Drugwatch’s sponsor.
+Wilson and Peterson, LLP is Drugwatch’s sponsor.
 Brian Wilson — who is licensed to practice law in Washington, D.C. and Florida — oversees the firm’s operations and has spent more than a decade leading clients through challenging legal matters.

 Who Works for Drugwatch?